 ||

-drawing, I would not have made my model rock, but rather, rotate.
-From this picture we learn several things.
+![]() From this picture we learn several things.
 First of all, we can see what an extraordinary glass worker Drebbel was.
-To make a tube like this, so perfectly round, would have been quite a feat at a time when most blown glassware was very uneven, and inconsistant.
+To make a tube like this, so perfectly round, would have been quite a feat at a time when most blown glassware was very uneven, and inconsistent.
 There is a base on this unit.
 There is another version of the same scene in the Prado, which does not have the person to the left.
 In that shot, there is a device of some kind, linked to the base somehow.
 It appears to have metal or glass tubes, tilted to face the sun coming in the window.
 I believe something may be in that base, but cannot be sure.
 Also, we have a clue as to the way the indicators worked.
 There appears to be separate brass disks, possibly representing the sun and planets, in the center of the sphere.
-I believe the clock drive may have been in a chamber in the sphere, but separated from the inner pressure chamber.
-There is not room here to go into all the reasoning behind this, but it will be my starting point.
-I've begun to build a model of this unit.
-I will assume at first that there is a piston type drive unit in the scrollwork at the top of the tube.
-Drebbel was quite familiar with pumps, so I will proceed this way at first... using the changing pressure on one side of the tube to move a piston.
-This will rotate a ratchet mechanism, and wind a light spring.
-This will rotate the sphere.
-Did the sphere rotate, or just the hands move? |
+I believe the clock drive may have been in a chamber in the sphere, but separated from the inner pressure chamber. |

 ![]() This is an engraving of the clock in it's entirety, from Thomas Tymme's 1612 Dialogue Philosophicall.
 This elaborate model was made for King James I. What are the odds that bits of it are crated away in a London basement?
 Tymme's description stated that "A", the globe, represented the Earth, "C-C" was the glass tube, with water in it, to represent the movement of the tides, and "B" was a rotating model of the phases of the moon.
 He also states there was a clockwork in "A", and that the movement was so slow so as to limit wear on the parts.
 From this and other descriptions, it seems to me... purposefully or not... that the daily variations of air pressure was being confused with the cycle of the tides.
 This because the fluid in C-C would only be affected by the pressure in A, and not by the moon's gravity (of course).
 Then Drebbel somehow used the level in C-C, or the changing pressure of the air above it, to rotate the moon phase indicator at B. So the question is: Did Drebbel make a mistake in associating daily fluctuations in barometric pressure with tides, or only sell his clocks as doing so, while knowing the truth of the matter?
 I wonder at the clockworks, too, after reading the description.
 I have to wonder if there was some very simple method in this, of marking the rotational movement of the globe, without a complicated works.
 Like the pointers simply being nudged around the ring somehow.
 Until I find more descriptions, and play with my version a bit more, I can't know for sure. |